-Why are there stations with no live status?
+Why are there stations without real-time status information?

-For HRS where the availability state is unknown are shown with a blue icon.
-There are two reasons the availability of HRS could be unknown:
+HRS whose availability status is unknown are shown with a blue icon.
+There are two reasons the availability of an HRS could be unknown:

 I know of an HRS which is not on this map!
 How can I add it to the map?

 If you know of, or operate a publicly accessible HRS not shown on h2-map.eu we will be happy to add the station as soon as possible.
 You can contact us via email on firstname.lastname@example.org.

 Is there a mobile version or app of h2-map.eu?